radiantlogic-v8/documentation-ia-product/documentation/how-to/database/sqlserver/performance-investigation-sql-server.md

 # Performance investigation in SQL server

-In order to efficiently investigate performance issues, some information on Brainwave iGRC's infrastructure and configuration is required (dbcheck), such as :
+In order to efficiently investigate performance issues, some information on Identity Analytics's infrastructure and configuration is required (dbcheck), such as :

 - The list of parameters
 - The sizing of the database